Parrot02/Parrot02/README.md

 - 👋 Hi, I’m @Parrot02
-- 🌱 I’m currently learning JavaScript.
+- 🌱 Welcome to my profile!
-- 💞️ I’m looking to collaborate on web applets.
+- 💞️ I'm working on many secret projects right now
-- 📫 You can contact me on Facebook: fb.com/parrotoficial
+- 📫 But you'll see it later here.

 <!---
 Parrot02/Parrot02